 Same as what I experienced at Arch Canyon, I was at Antelope Canyon, inside the cave, but I was helpless and hopeless.
 Going with a tourist group, no tripod or flash is permitted.
 Besides, there are two groups of visitors going from two opposite directions.
-Not only we had to keep moving forward, we had to yield the way to the group coming our way.
+Not only did we have to keep moving forward, but we also had to yield the way to the group coming our way.

 Just about 10 feet to the exit, I found a group of photographers setting their tripods and taking time to frame their shots.
 A leading guy kept yelling at me ”Ma’am, can you leave, please.”
 At that prime photographing location, I could not help not to snap a few before I headed out unwillingly.

 Such nature wonders exist.
 I need to stop being a tourist and be more serious about being a photographer.
 There are endless spots as such inside the cave, I swear that I will carry a tripod and go in as a photographer on my next visit.